nktnlx/google_python_class/README.md

 I'm intensively learning to code and interested in data science, aiming to be hired by the end of 2020.
 This repository is for completed projects and code snippets from [Google's Python Class](https://developers.google.com/edu/python)

-Quote:
+Official Description of the Class:
 > "Welcome to Google's Python Class -- this is a free class for people with a little bit of
 > programming experience who want to learn Python.
-The class includes written materials,>
+The class includes written materials,
 > lecture videos, and lots of code exercises to practice Python coding.
 These materials
 > are used within Google to introduce Python to people who have just a little programming
 > experience.
 The first exercises work on basic Python concepts like strings and lists,